Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 P95 exposure · CIF mapped per provider RoI Completeness 99.7%

 Board-ready output: 3 risks above appetite.
 Top provider concentration covers 5 critical functions.
-Register of Information ready for submission.
+Register of Information prepared for internal review and regulatory submission under the applicable regime.
 Three layers of operational resilience, one defensible view.

 🏦 Banks & Credit Institutions